 The IBM Center for Applied Insights introduces new ways of thinking, working and leading.
 Through evidence-based research, the Center arms leaders with pragmatic guidance and the case for change.

 ––Posted by Julie Yamamoto, Social Media Strategist, IBM Center for Applied Insights

-This entry was posted in Big Data & Analytics, Business Leader, Cloud, Mobile, News, Social Business, Tech Trends and tagged #IBMBTT, analytics, announcement, big data, btt, business tech trends, Cloud, cloud computing, ibm, ibm business tech trends, ibm study, ibm tech trends, mobile, social, social business.
+This entry was posted in Big Data & Analytics, Cloud, Mobile, Social Business, White papers and tagged #IBMBTT, announcement, business leader, business tech trends, ibm, ibm business tech trends, ibm study, ibm tech trends.